orangedaisy/bshowco/uses.md

 figuring out the best layout and flow for our office space.
 For now, enjoy the glimpse into the past.

-{% include figure.html src='/assets/images/uses/desk_top.jpg' alt='Picture of my
+{% include 'figure' src='/assets/images/uses/desk_top.jpg' alt='Picture of my
 desk' caption='The desk in all its glory' %}

-{% include figure.html src='/assets/images/uses/desk_left.jpg' alt='Picture of
+{% include 'figure' src='/assets/images/uses/desk_left.jpg' alt='Picture of
 the desk from the left side, looking right' caption='' %}

-{% include figure.html src='/assets/images/uses/desk_right.jpg' alt='Picture of
+{% include 'figure' src='/assets/images/uses/desk_right.jpg' alt='Picture of
 the desk from the right side, looking left' caption='' %}

-{% include figure.html src='/assets/images/uses/reading_corner.jpg'
+{% include 'figure' src='/assets/images/uses/reading_corner.jpg'
 alt='Picture of the reading corner, complete with Windsor chairs, a full bookshelf, and Tennessee Volunteers decor' caption='The cozy reading corner' %}